ASTRA: Communication-Efficient Acceleration for Multi-Device Transformer Inference: Empirical Evaluation

 \subsection{Results on Inference Latency}

-We evaluate the inference latency of multi-device Transformer inference under various system configurations.
-Specifically, we benchmark a 12-layer Transformer encoder with 768 hidden dimensions, which is equivalent to the feature extraction stage of ViT-Base and the input token digestion stage of GPT2-S. We compare \pjn with existing multi-device inference baselines and evaluate their latency across three key dimensions, varying bandwidth, device count, and input token length, in Figure~\ref{fig:bandwidth-speedup}, \ref{fig:device-speedup}, and \ref{fig:tokenlength-speedup}.
-All results are averaged over 20 runs to ensure stability.
+We report latency improvement using a 12-layer Transformer encoder with 768 hidden dimensions.
+We compare \pjn with multi-device inference baselines and evaluate their latency across three dimensions, varying bandwidth, device count, and input token length, in Figure~\ref{fig:bandwidth-speedup}, \ref{fig:device-speedup}, and \ref{fig:tokenlength-speedup}.

-\textbf{Varying Bandwidth.} Figure~\ref{fig:bandwidth-speedup} in \S\ref{sec:introduction} presents the latency speedup of various multi-device inference methods over single-device inference, evaluated across inter-device bandwidths ranging from 10 Mbps to 500 Mbps.
+\textbf{Varying Bandwidth.} Figure~\ref{fig:bandwidth-speedup} presents the speedup of multi-device methods over single-device inference, evaluated across inter-device bandwidths ranging from 10 Mbps to 500 Mbps.
 We fix the number of devices to 4 and the input token length to 1024.
-Additional configurations with different device counts and sequence lengths are provided in Appendix~\ref{app:latency}.
-Across the bandwidth spectrum, \pjn consistently outperforms all baselines and maintains substantial speedup even under extremely limited bandwidth.
+Additional device count and sequence length configurations are provided in Appendix \ref{app:latency}.
+Across all bandwidths, \pjn consistently outperforms all baselines and maintains substantial speedup, even under extremely limited bandwidth.
 For instance, \pjn achieves a speedup of $1.27-2.74\times$ at 20 Mbps, while all other baselines perform even worse than single-device inference.
 Even at 10 Mbps, our method with 16 and 1 quantization groups still delivers $1.26-2.65\times$ speedup, demonstrating strong scalability to bandwidth bottlenecks.

-We also visualize the absolute latency breakdown in Figure~\ref{fig:bandwidth-stack}, decomposing each method’s latency into computation and communication components.
+We also visualize the absolute latency breakdown in Figure~\ref{fig:bandwidth-stack}.
 Specifically, we depict the latency breakdown for the two fastest baselines, BP+AG and BP+SP when $N_b=1$, as well as \pjn with different groups.
 We can see that the communication time dominates in total latency for BP+AG and BP+SP, accounting for as much as $58.55-93.47\%$ of total runtime at low-bandwidth settings below 100 Mbps.
 In contrast, \pjn effectively mitigates this communication bottleneck via aggressive compression, thereby significantly reducing total latency.